 Proposers are allowed to visit to the Project Sites; however, all visits that involve entering the property shall be arranged in coordination with PHCD.
-The point of contact for scheduling these visits is PHCD staff person Ms. Michelle Heath-Kerr, 786-469-4119, email: mhkerr@miamidade.gov.
-The County will allow visits to only one vacant unit per site, if there is a vacant unit available to be shown.
+The point of contact for scheduling these visits is PHCD staff person Mr. Jose Severino, email: Jose.Severino@miamidade.gov.
+The County will allow visits to only one vacant unit per site if there is a vacant unit available to be shown.
 Any visit is only to ascertain the Project Site's condition.
-Remember the Cone of Silence is in effect, so discussion regarding the solicitation is not allowed during the site visit.
-Copy the Clerk of the Board on all correspondence with County's personnel regarding this solicitation.
+Remember the Cone of Silence is in effect, so discussions regarding the solicitation is not allowed during the site visit.
+Copy the Clerk of the Board on all correspondences with County's personnel regarding this solicitation.

-In order to expedite completion of the Projects, and/or enhance other aspects of the project, Proposers may also offer a privately-owned site for which they have site control and is within close proximity from the corresponding Project Site (maximum of 1 mile distance from a Project

-Site), to be included as part of the Project.
+To expedite completion of the Projects, and/or enhance other aspects of the project, Proposers may also offer a privately-owned site(s) for which they have site control and is within close proximity from the corresponding Project Sites (maximum of 1⁄2 mile distance from a Project Sites), to be included as part of the Project.
 Proposers shall provide evidence that they have site control of the privately-owned site(s) and provide a brief narrative indicating how the privately-owned site(s) will expedite the Project completion, be beneficial for the residents, and/or enhance other aspects of the Project.
 A privately-owned site cannot include a previously awarded RAD Project Site.
-If a privately-owned site(s) are proposed, references to the Project Sites shall also include the privately-owned site(s).
+If a privately-owned site(s) is proposed, references to the Project Sites shall also include the privately-owned site(s).